rfnaufal/data-engineering/02-workflow-orchestration/guide/02_kestra-flow.md

 - A trigger that runs the flow every day at 10 AM
 - Plugin defaults that send all log messages at the `ERROR` level
 - A concurrency limit of two executions — any additional runs while two are active will fail

+Note:

+Once a flow is created, its namespace and id CANNOT be changed.